EntryPrune: Neural Network Feature Selection using First Impressions: Experimental setup

 They provide a comprehensive basis for comparison through their overlap with previous experiments \citep{pmlr-v119-yamada20a,lemhadriLassoNetNeuralNetwork2021,liuSupervisedFeatureSelection2024}.
 We categorize datasets as long if they have more cases than features, and vice versa as wide.
 The datasets all represent classification tasks and span different content domains, including speech processing (ISOLET), image recognition (MNIST), and smartphone sensor data (HAR).
 They are all freely available.

 To ensure a fair comparison between embedded and filter methods, all experimental configurations include downstream learners.
 Initially, the data is split into training and test sets.
 Feature selection is performed using the training data, followed by training a downstream predictive model on the training data using only the selected features.
 The accuracy of the downstream learner is then evaluated on the test data.
-The number of selected features, $K$, varies among 25, 50, 75, and 100\footnote{\citet{atashgahi2023supervised} also used higher values for $K$ which are omitted in this study since there was little variance in the results between the different methods.}.
-The downstream learners are classifiers based on a Support Vector Machine \citep[SVM,][]{changLIBSVMLibrarySupport2011}, K-Nearest Neighbors (KNN), and ExtraTrees \citep[ET,][]{geurtsExtremelyRandomizedTrees2006}.
+The number of selected features, $K$, is set to 25, 50, 75, and 100 in our experiments, following the values used by \citet{atashgahi2023supervised} and remaining consistent with ranges commonly adopted in related studies.\footnote{\citet{atashgahi2023supervised} also used higher values for $K$ which are omitted in this study since there was little variance in the results between the different methods.} The downstream learners are classifiers based on a Support Vector Machine \citep[SVM,][]{changLIBSVMLibrarySupport2011}, K-Nearest Neighbors (KNN), and ExtraTrees \citep[ET,][]{geurtsExtremelyRandomizedTrees2006}.
 To align with the protocol of \citet{atashgahi2023supervised}, the SVM classifier is used for all values of $K$, while KNN and ET are only used for $K = 50$.
 Experiments are conducted on an NVIDIA GeForce RTX 3060 GPU with 6GB of memory.